Skip to main content

 Skip table of contents

-This document provides an overview of configuring Agent settings in HALO.
-Customising these settings allows you to tailor Agents to meet specific operational needs effectively.
+This document provides an overview of configuring agents settings in HALO.
+Customising these settings allows you to tailor agents to meet specific operational needs effectively.

-To begin, select the Agent you wish to configure and click on "Settings" in the lower bar.
-This menu provides various options for customising the Agent's functionality.
+To begin, select the agents you wish to configure and click on "Settings" in the right-hand panel.
+This menu provides various options for customising the agent's functionality.

-Creating a Root Agent that describes the conditions under which it should handover to the different Agents, and setting this Agent to Handover Only is a powerful way to ensure this Agent handles the first routing of the conversation, while making sure it doesn’t unnecessarily interact with the user.
+A powerful example of this is to create a root agent that describes the conditions under which it should handover to the different agents, and setting this agent to “Routing Mode”.
+This way you ensure the agent routes the conversation to more specialised agents at the start of a conversation, while guaranteeing it doesn’t unnecessarily interact with the user.

 Available in MSC

-Toggling this setting enables you to configure whether you want this Agent to be available to be directly selectable from within Mobile Service Cloud.
+Toggling this setting enables you to configure whether you want this agent to be available to Mobile Service Cloud users through the command palette.

-Turning off the “Available in MSC” setting for a specific Agent only means that the specific Agent cannot be called directly from within Mobile Service Cloud.
-If another Agent decides to handover to this specific Agent, the Agent will still handle the query, even if it turned off in this setting.
+Turning off the “Available in MSC” setting for a specific agent only means that the specific agent cannot be called directly from within Mobile Service Cloud.
+If another agent decides to handover to this specific agent, the agent will still handle the query, even when it’s been made unavailable through this setting.

 Custom Guardrails

-Guardrails are mechanism around HALO that make sure the output of HALO is consistent, correct and safe.
-Several of these guardrails are in HALO by default, but Custom Guardrails are settings that allow you set Custom Guardrails.
-In this setting, you can write out specific rules for how the Agent can handle specific user inputs.
-Note that your Custom Guardrail prompt is always performed before the process you have described in your Agent Behaviour.
+Guardrails are mechanism around HALO that make sure the behaviour and output of HALO is consistent, correct and safe.
+Several of these guardrails are in HALO by default, but custom guardrails allow you to add additional, agent specific, validation.

 There are three commands you can configure within custom guardrails: